 Minor cash flow problems can often be fixed by making simple business changes.
-This easiest change is to try to persuade your best clients to pay quickly.
+The easiest change is to try to persuade your best clients to pay quickly.
 A common and effective strategy is to use early payment discounts.
-They work by offering select clients a 1% – 2% discount if they pay their invoice in less than ten days.
-This is a great opportunity for customers that take the offer because it increases their profits.
+These discounts work by offering select clients a 1% to 2% discount if they pay their invoice in less than ten days.
+This is a great opportunity for customers who take the offer because it increases their profits.
 It is also good for your company since it improves your cash flow.

 Early payment discounts can work well at times.
 However, they aren’t always effective and don’t work well during recessions.
 Unfortunately, this is usually when you need early payments the most.
 If early payment discounts are not solving your cash flow issues, consider financing your invoices using factoring.

 Invoice factoring allows you to finance invoices from creditworthy customers who pay in 30 to 60 days.
 Instead of waiting to get paid, you can have your factoring company advance the funds and pay you immediately.
 This advance provides immediate working capital you can use to run your company.

 Factoring transactions are often structured as invoice purchases rather than as loans.
 Your company sells its accounts receivable to the factoring company that pays you quickly.
 Using an asset-purchase structure simplifies the qualification requirements and maximizes the speed with which the line can be deployed.

 Factoring transactions are simple.
 The factoring company buys the invoices in installments.
 The first installment covers 75% to 85% of the invoice’s total value.
 It’s deposited into your bank account shortly after processing.
 The factor deposits the remaining 15% to 25% as a second installment once the invoice is paid in full.
 Factoring companies deduct their fees from the second installment.
 To learn more, read “What is Factoring?”

 4. Do you work with general contractors?